heremaps/here-sdk-examples/examples/latest/lite/ios/MapItemsLite/README.md

-The MapMarker example app shows how to pin images to mark specific spots on the map.
-You can find how this is done in [MapMarkerExample.swift](MapMarkerLite/MapMarkerExample.swift).
+The MapItems example app shows how to pin images to mark specific spots on the map.
+You can find how this is done in [MapItemsExample.swift](MapItemsLite/MapItemsExample.swift).

 Build instructions:
 -------------------